Major (Canada)

-Major is a rank of the Canadian Armed Forces.
+Major is a rank of the Canadian Armed Forces for officers who wear the army or air force uniform.
+It is equivalent to the rank of lieutenant-commander for officers who wear the navy uniform, and is the lowest rank of senior officer.
+A major is senior to a captain and junior to a lieutenant-colonel.

 The rank insignia of a major in the Royal Canadian Air Force is two half-inch stripes with a quarter-inch stripe between.
 The rank insignia in the Canadian Army is a crown.
 Majors fill the positions of company/squadron/battery commanders, or deputy commanders of a battalion/regiment; in the Air Force they are typically squadron second-in-command, or commander of a detached helicopter flight embarked onboard Canadian naval vessels.
 The naval equivalent rank for major is lieutenant-commander.